Women's National Basketball Association: Salaries, rosters, and collective bargaining

 Another clause in the 2020 CBA, known as the "prioritization" clause, has been viewed as a potential problem for the league.
 Because of overseas league commitments, a significant number of WNBA players have reported late to training camp each season.
 Several overseas leagues and continental club competitions overlap with WNBA training camps, and even with the start of the WNBA season.
 For example, 55 WNBA players missed the start of training camp in 2021, meaning that most teams were unable to start practice with their full rosters.
-Starting in 2023, teams will be required to fine players with more than two years of WNBA experience who miss the start of training camp.
+Starting in 2023, teams are required to fine players with more than two years of WNBA experience who miss the start of training camp.
 (Exemptions are provided for national team commitments, graduations, and other significant life events.)
 Starting in 2024, the league can penalize a veteran player who does not report to camp with a season-long suspension without pay.
-In a 2021 episode of a podcast hosted by Napheesa Collier and A'ja Wilson, Collier raised the prospect of players choosing to abandon the WNBA for higher overseas salaries, telling Wilson "If I’m not making that much in the league, if it’s not enough for me to survive on during the year, I’m going overseas and having the summer off."
+In a 2021 episode of a podcast hosted by Napheesa Collier and A'ja Wilson, Collier raised the prospect of players choosing to abandon the WNBA for higher overseas salaries, telling Wilson "If I'm not making that much in the league, if it's not enough for me to survive on during the year, I'm going overseas and having the summer off."
 When Stewart re-signed with the Seattle Storm as a free agent before the 2022 season, she cited the prioritization clause as the reason she only signed a one-year contract.

+Player revenue

+There are many factors that play into the smaller wages WNBA players receive during their season, but two major contributors are revenue and viewership numbers and the allocation of funds by both the NBA and the WNBA.
+It is estimated that wages for NBA players take up 50% of the league's annual revenue, while WNBA players only receive 20% of their league's income.
+Kelsey Plum said in an interview with The Residency Podcast, "We're not asking to get paid what the men get paid.
+We're asking to get paid the same percentage of revenue shared."